Gustavo-Saffiotti/Portfolio/README.md

-# Gustavo Maldonado Saffiotti - Data Analytics and Data Science & Machine Learning Projects
+# Gustavo Maldonado Saffiotti - Data Analytics and Data Science Projects

 Welcome to my portfolio!
-Here, I showcase some of my completed projects: one analyzing the higher education landscape in Brazil in 2020, and the other predicting vehicle prices using machine learning.
-These projects demonstrate my skills in data analytics, machine learning, and data visualization.
+Here, I showcase some of my completed projects: one analyzing the higher education landscape in Brazil in 2020, and the other predicting vehicle prices using Machine Learning.
+These projects demonstrate my skills in Data Analytics, Data Science, Machine Learning, and data visualization.

 ---